MichalLytek/type-graphql/docs/middlewares.md

 ### Simple middlewares

-If you only want to do some only before action, like log the access to the resolver, you can just place `return next()` statement at the end of your middleware:
+If you only want to do something only before action, like log the access to the resolver, you can just place `return next()` statement at the end of your middleware:

 ```ts
 const LogAccess: MiddlewareFn<TContext> = ({ context, info }, next) => {